Product shortcodes

 [products limit="4" columns="2" visibility="featured" ]

-This shortcode says up to four products will load in two columns, and that they must be featured.
-We did not use the orderby attribute.
-So the shortcode shows products in the default sorting, which is by menu order, then title.
-(A to Z by default because order is not used).
+This shortcode specifies that up to four products will load in two columns and that they must be featured.
+We did not use the orderby attribute, so the shortcode will display products in the default sorting (by menu order, then by title, listed A to Z by default as order is not used).

 ↑ Back to top